TutsWiki/source/content/java/postgresql.md

 ### Verification
 User can verify the above program using the following methods

 - Can run the above `printAllPost()` method to print the Posts, and try to find the Post with Id = 1, if not found then the program worked correctly.
-- Can run the following Query, directly in *psql*: `SELECT * FROM post WHERE id = 1`, and user will get the following output.
+- Can run the following Query, directly in psql: `SELECT * FROM post WHERE id = 1`, and you will get the following output.
 ```terminal
 my_database=> SELECT * FROM post WHERE id = 1;